 - Report that information on the member dues statement; or

-- Claim a waiver only if the lawyer does not have a participating financial institution within 20 miles by checking the exemption box in the SCR 78.5 disclosure section of mandatory documents and hand writing the word “rural”
+- Claim a waiver only if the lawyer does not have a participating financial institution within 20 miles by checking the exemption box in the SCR 78 disclosure section of mandatory disclosures and hand writing the word “rural.”

 List of SCR 217 Participating Financial Institutions

 Nevada’s IOLTA program is managed by the Nevada Bar Foundation (NBF) as the tax-exempt foundation designated by the State Bar Board of Governors.
 The NBF is responsible for, among other things, providing the state bar with this list of participating financial institutions.

 For more information or questions about the IOLTA program:

 - Financial institution, interest rates and related inquiries:

 - Account set-up, maintenance, transfer, dissolution or ethics questions:

 State Bar of Nevada – 702-382-2200, ask for Office of Bar Counsel Ethics Hotline

 Information about the IOLTA program